chpatola/turku_flatprices/README.md

 cd to the repository.

-Create a new conda environment where is the name you want to give the new environment.
+Create a new conda environment where "<env>" is the name you want to give the new environment.
 Then activate the enivronment

 ```
 conda create --name <env> --file requirement.txt